-- To study the architecture of 8085/8086 microprocessor and other processor. - To learn the design aspects of I/O and Memory Interfacing circuits.

-- To study about communication and bus interfacing. - To study the architecture of 8051 microcontroller.
+- To study the architecture of 8086 microprocessor and other processors. - To learn the design aspects of I/O and Memory Interfacing circuits. - To interface microprocessors with supporting chips. - To study the architecture of 8051 microcontroller. - To design a microcontroller based system